 Specify tags in the tags fields.
 This option is available only when the Tags/Test option is selected.

 Select the desired test from the Test drop down list.
 Note, that this option is available only when one or more tags have been provided.

 Specify the pattern name in the Pattern field.
-Note, that this option is available only when the Pattern radio button is selected.
+Note, that this option is available only when the Pattern option is selected.